Death Has a Shadow

-"Death Has a Shadow" is the pilot episode of the American animated television series Family Guy.
-Written by series creator Seth MacFarlane and directed by Peter Shin, a rough-cut version of this episode originally aired on December 20, 1998, on the Fox network in the United States; a final version was later aired as a sneak peek of the show on January 31, 1999, following Super Bowl XXXIII.
-In the episode, Peter loses his job after drinking too much at a stag party, causing him to fall asleep at work.
+"Death Has a Shadow" is the series premiere and the first episode of the first season of the American animated television series Family Guy.
+Written by series creator Seth MacFarlane and directed by Peter Shin, the episode aired as a sneak peek on Fox in the United States on January 31, 1999, following Super Bowl XXXIII.
+In this episode, Peter loses his job after drinking too much at a stag party, causing him to fall asleep at work.
 He signs up for welfare to keep his wife Lois from finding out but gets much more money than he expected.
 After spending his money foolishly, Lois finds out and Peter decides to dump it from a blimp at the Super Bowl.
 He is arrested for welfare fraud and must await his family's rescue, as well as various performers who would later serve as frequent recurring and guest voices on the series.

-It was the first overall episode to be animated by Film Roman, Inc. and Sunwoo Digital International, through its animation division Grimsaem Animation Co.
+The episode was the first overall episode to be animated by Film Roman, Inc. and Sunwoo Digital International, through its animation division Grimsaem Animation Co.

 The basis for "Death Has a Shadow", as well as Family Guy as a whole, was MacFarlane's thesis film The Life of Larry, created in 1995 while he was a student at the Rhode Island School of Design.
 A sequel was conceived in 1996 called Larry & Steve, which aired in 1997 as a segment of Cartoon Network's World Premiere Toons.
 Both shorts caught the attention of Fox, who contacted MacFarlane in 1998 to develop a series based on the films.
 A hand-drawn pilot was created by MacFarlane with a budget of $50,000, which led to the series being accepted for production and the pilot being remade and extended into its broadcast form.

 Critical responses to the episode were mostly positive.
 According to Nielsen ratings, it was viewed by 22 million viewers during its original airing in the United States.
 In the tenth season episode "Back to the Pilot", which premiered on November 13, 2011, Brian and Stewie go back in time to the events of this episode.